Here’s another concept which I wish someone had explained to me differently back in the beginning.

 I had one main chiropractor that I went to, Dr. K., but as time went on I saw a couple of others, mainly for scheduling and location reasons.
 Ultimately I had three chiropractors that I went to semi-regularly over this five year period.

-In fact, all three of them told me that what I really needed to be doing for long-term recovery is to do exercises to strengthen my muscles, so that my adjustments would “stay in place.”
+Instead, all three told me that what I really needed to be doing for long-term recovery was to build muscle strength, so my adjustments would “stay in place.”

 And technically, they were right.
 I didn’t get better until I got stronger (with a few other factors that had to fall into place as well).